MicrosoftDocs/dynamics-365-project-operations/articles/pro/pricing-costing/set-up-labor-bill-rate-sales.md

 ## Transfer pricing or set up bill rates for resources from other organizational units or divisions

-Project-based companies to use employees from different divisions of the company to work on projects.
-Projects can be executed from one division while the employees or consultants come from the same a different division of the company.
-The project could also be made up of a combination of people from different divisions.
-In Project Operations, the company that owns the delivery of the project is called the **Contracting Unit**.
-All the other divisions that provide resources are called the **Resourcing Units**.
+Project-based companies often use employees from different legal entities and different divisions within the legal entity to work on projects.
+Projects can be executed from a certain legal entity and division while the employees or consultants that work on the projects could come from the same legal entity and division or from a different one.
+The project could also be made up of a combination of people from different legal entities and divisions.
+In Project Operations, the legal entity that owns the delivery of the project is called the **Owning Company**, and the division that owns the delivery is called the **Contracting Unit**.
+All the other legal entities that provide resources are called the **Resourcing Companies**, and the divisions that provide resources are called **Resourcing Units**.
 Because of the differences in labor costs across various geographies and labor markets across the world, bill rates for labor are also set up differently for different geographies.

-For example, a developer from Fabrikam India working on a US project is billed at the rate of 100 USD per hour.
-A developer from Fabrikam US working on US Project is billed at 150 USD per hour.
+For example, a developer from the Robotics division of Fabrikam India working on a US project is billed at the rate of 100 USD per hour.
+A developer from the Robotics division of Fabrikam US working on a US Project is billed at 150 USD per hour.

 ### Example: Set up a bill rate